airctic/icevision/README.md

 metrics = [COCOMetric(valid_rs, catmap)]
 ```

-Since our problem only contain bounding boxes, we're going to use the `FasterRCNN` model

 ### Step 3: Model and Training

 Mantisshrimp provides a high and a mid level interface for training.
 One is not better than the other, they instead serve different purposes:
 * High level interface: For quick prototyping in a jupyter notebook like environment
 * Mid level interface: For more reproducible experiments.
-Great for writing experiments that can be launched in terminal with different hyperparameters.
+Great for writing experiments that can be launched in terminal with different hyperparameters

 #### High level interface (Learner)

 The `Learner` interface is inspired (and very similar) to the [fastai](https://github.com/fastai/fastai2) `Learner`.
-It aims to provide a very productive experience for prototyping in a jupyter notebook like environment.
+It aims to provide a very productive experience for prototyping in a jupyter notebook like environment
-It comes bundled with additional functionallity, like inbuilt learning rate schedulers and differential learning rates for training unfreezed models.
+It comes bundled with additional functionallity, like inbuilt learning rate schedulers and differential learning rates for training unfreezed models

-First of all, let's create our model
+Since our problem only contain bounding boxes, we're going to use the `FasterRCNN` model

 ```python
 model = MantisFasterRCNN(len(catmap), metrics=metrics)
 ```

 The `Learner` receives an argument called `opt_fn`, it will call this function passing the model parameters and it expects to receive back a torch `Optimizer`.
-We are going to use `partial` to pass any additional paramters to our `SGD` optimizer.
+We are going to use `partial` to pass any additional paramters to our `SGD` optimizer

 ```python
 opt_fn = partial(SGD, momentum=.9, weight_decay=5e-4)